-Approved planting sites must have a minimum of 4 metre buffer zone separating CGCN-RCCV Certification Program grapevines from grapevines not in the CGCN-RCCV Certification Program.
-The buffer zones must be clean cultivated or planted with an approved cover crop.
-Alternatively, the buffer zone may be planted with woody plants, such as conifers, that are not hosts to grapevine viruses or virus tested Vitis spp. or Rosaceae plants.
+Approved planting sites must have a minimum of 4 metre buffer zone separating CGCN-RCCV Certification Program grapevines from grapevines not in the CGCN-RCCV Certification Program, including CGCN-RCCV Verified material.
+The buffer zones must be clean cultivated or planted with a uniform, weed-free grass cover crop (non-host for nepoviruses) approved cover crop.
+For more information, please refer to appendix 9.

-2.4.2.2 Identifying Marks
+2.4.3.2 Identifying Marks

+Please refer to "Permitted CGCN-RCCV Certification Claims" policy for labelling details.
 G4 plants of the same rootstock/scion combination in nursery rows must be clearly labeled at the beginning and end of the rows.
 If more than one rootstock/scion combination is planted in a row, they must be separated by a one metre gap and clearly labeled at the beginning and end of each combination.

-2.4.2.3 Virus testing
+2.4.3.3 Virus testing